-Bottom line: Saint Francis Medical Center is committed to its nurses.
+Bottom line: Saint Francis Healthcare System is committed to its nurses.
 And we offer one important benefit just for recent nursing graduates to make sure you have all the knowledge and tools you need to be successful at Saint Francis from the beginning of your career here.

 That’s why recent nursing graduates complete a 10-week program consisting of five initial classroom days, eight clinical weeks, and other integrated classroom sessions including Procedure Day and GN classes.
 Procedure Day enhances your skills using hands on simulations to perfect nursing skills such as chest tube care and tracheostomy care.
 GN classes are held twice per year in an interactive classroom setting.
 Topics include: Dealing with Difficult Patients, Caring for the Caregiver, Nursing Legalities, End of Life Care, and Reality Shock.